 And if one professor says they cannot do it, ask them for a referral.

 It is important that your mentor be someone you find approachable and knowledgeable about your specific academic goals, someone who has the time to advise you and takes an interest in your studies.
 The mentor relationship that you build will be one of critical importance to your academic and career goals.

 Close to 400 faculty members volunteer their time as mentors; new mentors are always welcomed.
 If you experience difficulty finding a mentor, consult your CUNY Baccalaureate academic advisor.
 If a faculty member expresses an interest but wants to know more, explain what you know and direct him/her to our faculty handbook, Partners in Learning , available on our Website.
-He/she may also consult the Academic Director, Dr. Kim J. Hartswick (firstname.lastname@example.org or 212.817.8222).
+They may also consult the Academic Director, Dr. Kim J. Hartswick (email@example.com or 212.817.8222).